Enterprise Continuity Problems

 In "Minefield", however, it is T'Pol who pulls the name "Romulans" from a Vulcan database.
 So whether they knew the Romulans were their descendants or not, the Vulcans came up with a human name for another alien civilization?
 This does not make sense at all, unless we apply a good deal of additional conjecture.
 What T'Pol said may have been some Vulcan word that sounded to humans like "Romulan", and some human cartographer with a fondness of Roman culture may have decided that their planet should be Romulus, and the neighbor planet accordingly Remus.
 Or T'Pol quickly made "Romulans" as a reference to the already existing human planet name "Romulus", although such creativity seems quite unlikely.
 The error of the Vulcans coming up with a human name is not the first in the series, however.
 Already in "Broken Bow" the star system of Rigel was found in a Vulcan database, and both Hoshi and Archer were unaware of the existence of this quite prominent star in our night sky.

 It would have been a much more intelligent idea to have Archer come up with the name "Romulans" in a kind of predestination phenomenon.
 He reads about the Romulan Star Empire on a book in "Shockwave", and when Enterprise runs into unknown vessels in "Minefield" that perhaps look similar as a depiction on that book, he surmises that these should be the Romulans.
-Now this would have been a great twist!
+Now that would have been a great twist!

 Design & technology The Romulan ships encountered in "Minefield" look similar as the Romulan Bird-of-Prey more than 100 years later.
 The former are lacking the bird depiction on the bottom though, although in TOS: "Balance of Terror" it was stated to be a distinguishing mark of Romulan ships of the time to have this depiction.
 Actually, the Art Department originally included the typical bird painting, but they were asked to remove it.
 On a different note, the ships in "Minefield" already have cloaking, although this will be a huge surprise over 100 years later in "Balance of Terror".
 This is sad especially since the plot of "Minefield" wouldn't have required cloaked ships at all.
 The mines were cloaked too, but apparently using a less advanced technology that left possibilities to detect them.
 Another thing that has been labeled by some fans as a problem of Minefield is actually a non-issue.
 It is absolutely logical for the Romulans to have warp drive in the 22nd century.